robertschnuell/DRV2605_LRA/readme.md

 4. Connect both I2C Terminals to the microcontroller (SDA,SCL)

 ### Calibrate the LRA
 To get the best results out of the LRA the registers of the DRV2605 has to be set to the values of the used LRA.
-After this run the LRA_calibration.ino example sketch.
+After this run the LRA_basic.ino example sketch.
 The results of this test will be written into the registers after the test as well as will be printed via Serial so you can use them afterwards.

 For this process you will need following informations:
 - Rated Voltage